Updated on 16 August, 2021

 It means that all the training material is available at all times and can be reviewed over and over.
 Along with educational softwares, it’s the future of education, from classroom to libraries, and from schools to universities.

-What features you are looking for in your LMS
+LMS functional requirements you are looking for in your LMS

 There are numerous LMSs on the market and each one has its own set of unique features.
 You will need to decide which features you want and compare the prices.
 Although you will be able to find LMSs that cost a pretty penny, there are also open-source systems which are packed with features.

 Certain LMSs offer a skeletal version of the software where you pay per feature.
 Choosing a system like this is only advisable when you know exactly what you want from your system.

 In most cases, as courses are run, the kinks are ironed out and a better assessment can be made of what features are lacking and what features are unnecessary.

 Some of the common features of LMS you should be looking at, however, are:

 - content management,

 - blended learning capabilities,